Daunia Laurenti received her Master’s Degree in Medical Biotechnology at Università degli Studi di Roma, Tor Vergata in 2006.

 From 2008 to 2011 she joined the Centro Europeo di Ricerca sul Cervello (CERC) – Fondazione Santa Lucia in Rome as a Master scientist in Neuroanatomy laboratory, focusing on Huntington’s Disease and pharmacology therapies.

-From 2015 she collaborates with Dr. Antonio Lauto at the School of Science & Health (Western Sydney University).
-The project focuses on the nerve regeneration by using electric stimulation on the nerve lesion site.
+From 2015 to 2020 she collaborated with Dr. Antonio Lauto at the School of Science & Health (Western Sydney University).
+The project focuses on nerve regeneration by using electric stimulation on the nerve lesion site.

 From 2017 to 2018 she collaborated with the Neuroanatomy laboratory, in CERC, Rome.

-From 2018 to 2021 she worked as a scientist supporter and technician for Auralia s.r.l. in Rome, supporting Fisiology Laboratory of Università La Sapienza, Pharmacology department of Università La Sapienza and Experimental Neurology Laboratory in Università Tor Vergata.
+From 2018 to 2021 she worked as a scientist supporter and technician for Auralia s.r.l. in Rome, supporting Physiology Laboratory of Università La Sapienza, in Rome; Pharmacology department of Università La Sapienza in Rome; Experimental Neurology Laboratory in Università Tor Vergata in Rome.

 In 2021 she joined the Neuroscience Institute of The National Council of Research (CNR), in Milan, Italy.
-Main target of the project was Autism and possible therapies.
+Main target of the project was Autism and possible therapies using animal models.

-From July 2022 she joined the Experimental Neurology Unit, School of Medicine and Surgery, University of Milano-Bicocca.
+From July 2022 to May 2023 she joined the Experimental Neurology Unit, School of Medicine and Surgery, University of Milano-Bicocca.